couch-consulting/bayes_insurance_java/README.md

 * "-" is a invalid character thus it will be replaced by "bis"
 * Any input/output files is stored in the "data/" directory.
 * Code is stored in the "src/" directory.
+* Ranges are excluding upper limit and including lower limit

 ### Input CSV File Assumptions
 * First lines contains column headers